Star Trek: The Original Series: Development

 The second pilot introduced most of the other main characters: Captain Kirk (William Shatner), Chief Engineer Lt.
 Commander Scott (James Doohan) and Lt.
 Sulu (George Takei), who served as a physicist on the ship in the second pilot, but subsequently became a helmsman throughout the rest of the series.
 Paul Fix played Dr. Mark Piper in the second pilot; ship's doctor Leonard McCoy (DeForest Kelley) joined the cast when filming began for the first season, and he remained for the rest of the series, achieving billing as the third star of the series.
 Also joining the ship's permanent crew during the first season were the communications officer, Lt.
 Nyota Uhura (Nichelle Nichols), the first African-American woman to hold such an important role in an American television series; the captain's yeoman, Janice Rand (Grace Lee Whitney), who departed midway through the first season; and Christine Chapel (Majel Barrett), the ship's nurse and assistant to McCoy.
 Walter Koenig joined the cast as Ensign Pavel Chekov in the series' second season.

-In February 1966, before the first episode was aired, Star Trek was nearly cancelled by Desilu Productions.
+In February 1966, before the first episode was aired, Star Trek was nearly canceled by Desilu Productions.
 Desilu had gone from making just one half-hour show (The Lucy Show) to deficit-financing a portion of two expensive hour-long shows, Mission: Impossible and Star Trek.
 Solow was able to convince Lucille Ball that both shows should continue.